 We believe that no one should sleep rough.

-Our outreach teams go out at night and in the early mornings, looking for people sleeping rough.
-Our first priority is to get people off the streets and into accommodation.
+Our outreach teams go out at night and early in the morning, looking for people sleeping rough to help them away from the streets.
+Our priority is to get people into safe accommodation.

 Our top priority with anyone sleeping rough is to get a roof over their head and a safe place to begin their recovery.
 While this isn’t enough to end their homelessness, it’s a vital first step in making sure their situation stops deteriorating.
 We have more information on our page hostels and accommodation.